|7th Five Year Plan (Vol-2)||<< Back to Index|

 10.61 The quality of higher science and technology education has to match the best in the world.
 In this connection, university departments and colleges will be selected for providing special assistance to bring about improvements in science education.

 10.62 Modernisation of laboratories in Indian Institutes of Technology, Regional Engineering Colleges and other institutions of technical eduction will be accorded priority for providing research in technology.
 An International Centre for Science and Technology Education will be established.
 This will operate through a net work of existing institutions and serve as a resource centre for cooperative research, and will also disseminate ideas, methods and materials to bring about basic improvement and modernisation in Science and Technology education.
-The total estimated outlay for S & T component in the education sector will be of the order of Rs.
+The total estimated outlay for S and T component in the education sector will be of the order of Rs.
 180 crores, including Rs.
 35 crores for the programmes recommended by the Science Advisory Committee to the Cabinet.

 10.63 The present examination-oriented system has distorted the very character of education and has converted it into a mere system of certification to regulate the flow of manpower to the labour market.
 The dominance of the examination system over the educational processes has led not only to the wrong type of learning, but has also led to many attendant malpractices.
 Examination reforms to remedy the present malaise would be given the utmost priority.
 At the same time, the employing sector should be helped to devise its own selection procedures, lay down academic qualifications, prepare assessment tests and evaluation systems in keeping with job content and the ability and skill for performance of the tasks attached to a job.